the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## Results

-### Required Generic RSE skills
 As it stands, the RSE role requires competencies in two fields: 1. the person is a researcher (the "R") with 2. software skills (the "SE").
 RSEs typically apply their knowledge and experience in larger teams which allows them to cultivate this hybrid nature.
-Therefore we categorise the competencies into software engineering skills, research skills and team skills with particular focus on the software and research cycle and the scientific process.
+Therefore, we categorise the competencies into software engineering skills, research skills, and team skills with particular focus on the software and research cycle and the scientific process.
 The generic skills are relevant in a broad setting and form the foundation for specific specialisations.
-We elaborate on some facets in tables.
-(FIXME: not sure about this sentence)

-#### Software Engineering Skills
+### Software Engineering Skills
 There are many software engineering curricula out there, that try to define which tasks a software engineer should be able to perform.
 A recent example highlighting some aspects in more detail than here is [@Landwehr2017].